What Is Cloud Computing?

 Disadvantages of Private Cloud

-• Scalability is reduced: With fewer clients, private clouds are scaled within a certain range
+• Scalability is reduced: With fewer clients, private clouds can be scaled only within a certain range.

 Hybrid Cloud

 Public and private clouds are combined in a hybrid cloud deployment model.
-A hybrid cloud computing model is one in which a company uses the public cloud but owns on-premises systems and connects the two.
-As a result, they operate as a single system, which is an advantageous model for a gradual transition into the public cloud.
+A hybrid cloud computing model is one in which a company uses the public cloud while owning on-premises systems and connecting the two.
+As a result, they operate as a single system, an advantageous model for a gradual transition to the public cloud.

 Because of security concerns or data protection requirements, some businesses cannot operate solely in the public cloud.
 As a result, they may opt for a hybrid cloud to meet their needs while also reaping the benefits of a public cloud.
 For example, it allows on-premises applications containing sensitive data to coexist with public cloud applications.